-- (1) The amounts in this column represent the aggregate award date fair value of awards made during the fiscal year ended February 28, 2023, as computed in accordance with ASC 718.
-For these restricted stock unit and performance stock unit awards, the fair value is equal to the underlying value of the stock and is calculated using the closing price of our common stock on the award date.
-The actual value realized by a named executive officer related to restricted stock unit awards will depend on the market value of our common stock on the date the underlying stock is sold following vesting of the awards. - (2) Amounts reflect the grant date fair value of option awards in accordance with ASC 718.
-For information regarding assumptions underlying the value of equity awards, see Note 12 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended February 28, 2023.
-These amounts do not necessarily correspond to the actual value that the named executive officers will realize upon the exercise of the stock options or any sale of the underlying shares of common stock. - (3) Amounts represent the annual performance-based cash bonuses earned by our named executive officers based on theachievement of certain corporate performance objectives and individual performance during the applicable fiscal year.
+- (2) Amounts reflect the grant date fair value of option awards in accordance with ASC 718.
+For information regarding assumptions underlying the value of equity awards, see Note 10 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended February 29, 2024.
+These amounts do not necessarily correspond to the actual value that the named executive officers will realize upon the exercise of the stock options or any sale of the underlying shares of common stock. - (3) Amounts represent the annual performance-based cash bonuses earned by our named executive officers based on the achievement of certain corporate performance objectives and individual performance during the applicable fiscal year.
 Please see the descriptions of the annual performance bonuses paid to our named executive officers under "- Annual Incentives" above.
-The portion of the fiscal 2023 performance-based bonus earned in performance stock units is included in the "Stock Awards" column. - (4) Amounts shown in this column represent matching 401(k) contributions provided to the named executive officers on the same terms as provided to all of our regular full-time employees in the United States.
-For more information regarding these benefits, see above under "- Employee Benefit and Retirement Programs." - (5) The value of stock and option awards granted during fiscal 2022 was based on the June 16, 2021 grant date price of \$53.38 per share which preceded a market-wide drop in stock prices which similarly impacted the Company's stock price along with others in the healthcare technology sector. - (6) Mr. Hilton resigned as an executive officer effective February 15, 2023.
+A portion of the fiscal 2023 performance-based bonus earned in performance stock units is included in the "Stock Awards" column. - (4) Amounts shown in this column represent matching 401(k) contributions provided to the named executive officers on the same terms as provided to all of our regular full-time employees in the United States.
+For more information regarding these benefits, see above under "- Employee Benefit and Retirement Programs." - (5) The value of stock and option awards granted during fiscal 2022 was based on the June 16, 2021 grant date price of \$53.38 per share which preceded a market-wide drop in stock prices which similarly impacted the Company's stock price along with others in the healthcare technology sector.